Fox Spirit Matchmaker: Animated plot

 In original manhua work, this chapter is after Xiasha Chapter and before Wangquan Chapter.
 The function of this chapter is to relieve from the sadness of Zhuye Chapter and lead something about out-round chapters.

 In ancient times, human beings always cut down trees and it caused bad damage.
 Yueti Family, whose responsibilities are to protect forests.
 One day, the mother of a young girl asked her to prevent people from cutting down trees.
 The girl, Yueti Xia(月啼暇) was so shy that her mother was angry.
 People felt that they would be in danger and ran away.
 But one of them, Weisheng(尾生) thought Xia would also be in danger, so he held her and ran away.
 But he fell into a river.
-He was saved by Xia's protecter, a donkey called Azhu(阿柱).
+He was saved by Xia's protector, a donkey called Azhu(阿柱).
 Azhu used artificial respiration to save him.
 When he woke up, He thought that Xia saved him.
 He was so excited and started to woo her.
 However, Xia's mother refused him because he was poor.
 In the end, Yueti Family permitted that Xia could make love continuation with Weisheng but they couldn't meet each other again in this life.
 Weisheng didn't give up and waited Xia for several days.
 One day Azhu gave him a letter written down by Xia.
 Xia told him that she could meet him under a bridge.
 That was a rainy day, Weisheng waited for Xia a long time.
 Suddenly, The rain was heavier and flood would wash him away.
 Weisheng held a tree pillar but the flood was so fast that he was washed away and dead.

 In modern time, the reincarnation of Weisheng, Hu Weisheng(胡尾生) was Bai Yuechu's friend.
 Yueti Xia asked Bai and Susu for help.
 With the help of them, Hu remembered something about his preexistence.
 But he just knew Xia didn't came to meet him on that day and he was dead under the bridge.
 Hu was angry and refused Xia.
 Bai and them came into Xia's memory.
 In Xia's memory, Xia knew that the host of Mutian City(沐天城) could help each god spirits bring someone back to life.
 She wasn't afraid of danger and arrived there.
 However, it was a scam, the host wanted to get their spirits power.
 At that time, Fan Yunfei came and helped Xia fight against the host.
 But they met a man with black clothes.
 Fan killed the man.
 Suddenly, the soul came back to his body and he was brought back to life.
 They felt amazed.
 Finally, they ran away.
 Hu was moved for Xia's motivation.
 After that, Hu knew that Yueti family members would become a tree when they meet rainy days.
 The spirit power came back to Xia from Hu and they finally lived together.